 Get your Website Listed in Business Directories

 You can’t run a photography or design business without listing yourself in digital directories.
 Such a listing adds legitimacy to your website.
+One such website is Photognow.com, they provide an easy to use submission form for creating and publishing your business listing.
+It is recommended that you complete as much information as possible including a website, pictures, opening hours, FAQs, tags and keywords as all of this will help in search results.
 Search engines like Google and Bing will refer to your business objects with reviews and feedback that you receive on a directory.

 Importantly, for SEO, business listings provide a safe source of backlinks that refer visitors to your site.
 Here is a list of reliable online Directories you can put yourself in.